assem-khaled/AVR-ATmega32-safety-box/README.md

-# Safety Box for AVR ATmega32
+# Safety Box System with AVR ATmega32

 ### The system simulates a safty box and performs 4 main functions:
 - Saves and changes the password *(saved in eeprom)* for the user using Keypad.